airmencoders/travisspark.com/portfolio/puckboard/index.md

         linkText: RECORDING
         link: https://drive.google.com/file/d/1hPPkcEwiT3sOFr3AsODqoa-jaHMCy_r8/view?ts=5fb14a98
         description: >
-          Live presentation and "ask me anything" session with the core Puckboard team, including an update on the overall program, demos of recent features, insights on best practices, and release of a mobile-friendly interface.
+          Live presentation and "Ask Me Anything" session with the core Puckboard team, including an update on the overall program, demos of recent features, insights on best practices, and release of a mobile-friendly interface.
     future:
       # - name: Orange Flag
       #   image: orange-flag.png